togetherchicago/chi77/frontend/README.md

 - axios: API Retrieval
 - leaflet and react-leaflet: Map Visualization
 - lodash: Useful JS Methods
+- @panorama/toolkit: For use of its Leaflet Donut
 - react and react-dom: React
 - react-redux, redux, and redux-saga: Redux and Redux-Saga
 - react-scripts: Bundled scripts that help run the application